Skip to content

 She just shook her head as she unwrapped me from the tree.

 Several weeks ago, Grandma took me to the park.
 (There are no photos for this incident.
 You’ll see why…) As we pulled in, she saw her friend Suzanne who was walking my buddy Scooter.
-Suzanne’s husband Kirk was with them.
+Suz

 Grandma stopped, rolled down the window and reached out to greet Suzanne.
 I bounded off my seat onto Grandma’s lap, which I’ve never done before and stuck my head out the window to meet the new guy.
 Grandma was caught by surprise, especially by the window rolling up while her arm was extended and half my body out in an exuberant greeting.
 My paw weighted upon the window button, and for a few moments Grandma couldn’t figure out what was going on.